Learn

 Fortunately, there are ways to keep track of all of the relevant dates for taking the SAT and ACT at the right time.

-There’s a great online resource for SAT test dates, complete with upcoming test dates, registration dates, and dates that scores are released.
-And there’s a similar portal on the web for ACT test dates.
+There’s a great online resource for SAT and ACT test dates, complete with upcoming test dates, registration dates, and dates when scores are released.

 *The late registration date is one week earlier if you are registering by mail.

-Although the College Board has confirmed SAT test dates for 2022-23, it has yet to confirm SAT registration and score release dates.
-The SAT registration and score release dates in the chart above are estimates based on Magoosh.com’s analysis of the patterns of previous testing years.
+The SAT registration and score release dates in the chart above are estimates based on Compass Education Group’s analysis of the patterns of previous testing years.

-**Test date excludes New York and international locations.
+**Test date excludes New York City and international locations.

 Making Your SAT/ACT Prep Calendar